-In her home, Rebecca helps by carrying water, gathering firewood and teaching others.
-She lives with her father and her mother.
+Rebecca lives with her father and her mother.
 Her father is sometimes employed as a laborer and her mother is sometimes employed as a laborer.
+Rebecca works at home carrying water, gathering firewood and teaching others.
 There are 2 children in the family.

 Because of your sponsorship, Rebecca will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Rebecca lives in the hillside community of Bukigai, home to approximately 29,800 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Bagisu and the most commonly spoken language is Lumasaba.

 The regional diet consists of maize, beans, bananas, cassava, beef, plantains, rice and potatoes.
 Common health problems in this area include pneumonia and respiratory infections.
 Most adults in Bukigai work as farmers and earn the equivalent of $11 per month.
 This community has water and electricity but needs computer training, income-generating activities and playgrounds.

 Your sponsorship allows the staff of Bukigai Child Development Center to provide Rebecca with Bible studies, choir, community service opportunities, health screenings, first aid training, indoor and outdoor games, academic support and life skills training.
 The center staff will also provide educational workshops, positive parenting training, home visits and income-generating activities for the parents or guardians of Rebecca.